-Daniel was probably 16 years old when he was taken captive to Babylonia.
+Daniel was probably 16 years old when he was taken captive by Babylonia.
 He died there at the age of 85.
-He never saw his family, friends or homeland again.
+He never saw his family, friends, or homeland again.
 What matters most about his life is how he remained faithful to God throughout his life, while living in a land where its inhabitants had not even heard of Jehovah.

 Read Daniel 1:1-8

 A. Making godly decisions is a prominent theme in the book of Daniel.
-It is noteworthy the writer in the beginning of the book itself informs us of Daniel’s decision to not to defile himself with royal food and drink, (Daniel 1:8) and his three friends seem to have followed his example.
+It is noteworthy the writer at the beginning of the book itself informs us of Daniel’s decision not to defile himself with the royal food and drink, (Daniel 1:8) and his three friends seem to have followed his example.

-C. The author of Daniel tells us two another major decisions of Daniel and his friends.
-In Daniel 3:1-18 Daniel’s friends decide not to bow down before the image of Gold Nebuchadnezzar erected.
+C. The author of Daniel tells us two other major decisions of Daniel and his friends.
+In Daniel 3:1-18 Daniel’s friends decide not to bow down before the image of Gold Nebuchadnezzar is erected.
 In Daniel 6:1-15 Daniel decides to disobey the king’s order in obedience to God.

-Lesson: Daniel and his three friends stand out from the crowd because although they lived among a heathen people they refused to compromise their walk with God while most of the other Jews willingly and consciously chose to confirm themselves to ways of man.
+Daniel and his three friends stand out from the crowd because although they lived among a heathen people they refused to compromise their walk with God while most of the other Jews willingly and consciously chose to conform themselves to the ways of man.

-Unlike Esther who defiled herself with royal food and got married to a heathen king upon her uncle Mordecai’s advise (willingly and consciously) Daniel and his friends decided to remain loyal to God.
-After all obedience is what you do when nobody is watching.
+Unlike Esther who defiled herself with the royal food and got married to a heathen king upon her uncle Mordecai’s advice (willingly and consciously), Daniel and his friends decided to remain loyal to God.
+After all, obedience is what you do when nobody is watching.

 The implications of this passage are we must make certain decisions as God has called us to lead a life of purity in a fallen world.
 Then his word is our standard for making decisions.
 Finally the decisions we make reflect the state of our relationship with God.